lokxii/Mac-trackpad-mapper/README.md

 I personally use this to play Osu! (& Osu!lazer) on Mac with trackpad.

+## Usage

+Open the app, there is a trackpad icon shown on the status bar.
+By default, mapping was disabled.
+To toggle mapping, click the icon and choose 'Start absolute tracking' or 'Stop absolute tracking'

 ## Modifying rule
 The default settings are stored in `settings.def.h`.
 You may want to make a copy of it and rename it to `settings.h`.
 This is where all local settings are